MIAMI FRAUD ATTORNEY

 Fraud generally involves an intentional misrepresentation, omission, or deceitful action designed to gain an unfair advantage over another party.
 Florida law recognizes numerous forms of fraud, including:

 Fraud cases often involve intricate details and can be charged as misdemeanors or felonies depending on the nature of the offense, the amount involved, and the impact on victims.
-Fraud defense lawyers can help the accused.
+Contact us today to get personal guidance and dedicated legal support from an experienced Florida criminal defense attorney.

 Elements of Fraud